Hindustan Unilever posts bigger quarterly profit as demand grows

-Hindustan Unilever Ltd (HLL.NS), the Indian unit of Anglo-Dutch consumer group Unilever Plc (ULVR.L) (UNc.AS), reported a better-than-expected quarterly profit as shoppers bought more of its soaps, shampoos and other domestic products.
+May 8 Hindustan Unilever Ltd, the Indian unit of Anglo-Dutch consumer group Unilever Plc , reported a better-than-expected quarterly profit as shoppers bought more of its soaps, shampoos and other domestic products.

-The company said on Friday its standalone net profit for the quarter ended March 31 was 10.18 billion rupees (103 million pounds), compared with 8.72 billion rupees a year earlier.
+The company said on Friday its standalone net profit for the quarter ended March 31 was 10.18 billion rupees ($159.14 million), compared with 8.72 billion rupees a year earlier.

 Analysts on average were expecting a profit of 9.67 billion rupees, according to Thomson Reuters data.